The Recursive Mind: Why Intelligence Creates Existential Dread

 This is a personal essay exploring an insight that helped me understand my own existential dread.
 While I use concepts from computer science as a framework, this is philosophical speculation, not established science.

-The Clue in Computer Science
+The Clue in a Computer Science Course

 This discomfort, I realized, isn't accidental.
 It's our brain's alarm system recognizing a potentially catastrophic pattern: the infinite loop.